-FUTURE CAREER PATHS

-Primary / Secondary Teaching, Social Work, Physiotherapy, Police, Radiography, Operating Department Practice, Nursery Teaching, Nursery Nurse, Care Industry, Childcare, Residential Care, plus many, many more (did you know there are over 350 careers in the NHS alone?).

-WHAT STUDENTS SAY

-"I highly recommend health and social care to take as a subject because you will gain knowledge on what's happening in the world around you and what health and social care professionals do to make sure everyone gets the help and support they need.
+FUTURE CAREER PATHS Primary / Secondary Teaching, Social Work, Physiotherapy, Police, Radiography, Operating Department Practice, Nursery Teaching, Nursery Nurse, Care Industry, Childcare, Residential Care, plus many, many more (did you know there are over 350 careers in the NHS alone?).
+WHAT STUDENTS SAY "I highly recommend health and social care to take as a subject because you will gain knowledge on what's happening in the world around you and what health and social care professionals do to make sure everyone gets the help and support they need.
 It is a great lesson to take and will benefit you in many ways because it opens up so many opportunities and jobs in the future, not just in a health care setting."

-OPTIONAL SUBJECT

-HEALTH AND SOCIAL CARE

-BTEC

-BTEC Health and Social Care will inspire students to work in a sector which has a significant impact on the health and well-being of service users and foster ambitions to promote excellence in standards of care.
+HEALTH AND SOCIAL CARE BTEC BTEC Health and Social Care will inspire students to work in a sector which has a significant impact on the health and well-being of service users and foster ambitions to promote excellence in standards of care.
 Students will be stimulated through exploring and experiencing roles within the health and social care sector.

-COURSE CONTENT

-Students will investigate how, in real situations, human development is affected by different factors and that people deal differently with life events.
+COURSE CONTENT Students will investigate how, in real situations, human development is affected by different factors and that people deal differently with life events.
 Students will study and explore practically, health and social care services and how they meet the needs of real service users.
 They also develop skills in applying care values.
 Students will study the factors that affect health and wellbeing, learning about physiological and lifestyle indicators, and how to design a health and wellbeing improvement plan.

-SUBJECT UNITS AND ASSESSMENT OUTLINE

-Human Lifespan Development Internal (Coursework)

-Health and Social Care Services and Values Internal (Coursework)

-Health and Wellbeing Synoptic External (Exam)

-WHY CHOOSE HEALTH AND SOCIAL CARE?
+SUBJECT UNITS AND ASSESSMENT OUTLINE Human Lifespan Development - Internally assessed (30% of the course) Health and Social Care Services and Values -Internally assessed (30% of the course) Health and Wellbeing - Synoptic externally assessed exam (40% of the course) WHY CHOOSE HEALTH AND SOCIAL CARE?